jdunkerley/jdunkerley/AWS Developer.md

   - Doesnt return from request until either timeout or a message sent
   - Reduces costs
 - Compatible with JMS (v1.1) - only standard queues
+- Delay Queues - can lag a message up to 15 minutes (default is 0).
+Can set on indiviual messages.
+- Can have message attributes as well as payload

 # SNS